ard86/moveittutorial/complete_setup_readme.md

-# Panda Arm Bolt Pick-and-Place System
+# Bolt Pick-and-Place

-A ROS2-based system for detecting and picking up bolts using a Franka Panda robot arm with YOLO object detection and MoveIt2 motion planning.
+A ROS2-based system for detecting and picking up bolts in MoveIt2 with YOLO object detection

 ## Table of Contents
 - [Prerequisites](#prerequisites)